 Holidaying Long Weekend in Goa

-From Bangalore, we drove via Mangalore, as all of us had heard a lot about the drive from Mangalore to Goa being a very scenic one.
+From Bangalore, we drove via Mangalore, as all of us had heard a lot about the drive from Mangalore to Goa is a very scenic one.
 And the fact that you drive along the beach all the way.
 All this turned out to be an absolute hype.
 There was the beach for about 100 – 150 meters.
 That too only at one place throughout the coastline drive, interspersed with few patches of backwaters.
 The road was good, though.
 We drove back via Shimoga and Tumkur, after being lost somewhere on NH48 for about an hour at midnight.
 Initially, the road had lots curls and curves.
 But because of almost no traffic at night, the drive was fast enough, and less by 100 km’s than the Mangalore route.

 As soon as you enter Goa, you can get the feeling of ‘being relaxed’ in the air.
 We were just in time on the beach to see the sunset.
 But incidentally, none of us were carrying our cameras to capture.
 Next two days we could not catch up the sunset.
 The culture of Goa you can feel has molded itself to the ‘Tourism Culture’.
 The waiters in the restaurants are friendly and do not carry an attitude as if they are there to serve but rather as if you are a guest at their place.
 Most of them displayed a fair amount of wit while making sure that you are ready to take the pun they put in their one-liners.